 In 2015, Dwight decided that the time was right to launch Sportsman’s Legacy, a company offering an unequaled level of professional services to individuals, estates and nonprofit organizations wishing to orderly monetize firearms and sporting collectibles.
 The services available through Sportsman’s Legacy take many forms, each with the singular goal of helping clients realize the maximum value of every item.

 “The response was staggering,” Dwight admits, with no small measure of pride.
-“Several major collections and estates arrived in the first few weeks and The Boone and Crockett Club asked me to handle member donations.
-Not long after, The Wild Sheep Foundation came on board and recently the Dallas Safari Club Foundation sent in a fine collection of firearms and hunting books.”
+“Several major collections and estates arrived in the first few weeks and the Boone and Crockett Club asked me to handle member donations.
+Not long after, the Wild Sheep Foundation came on board and recently the Dallas Safari Club Foundation sent in a fine collection of firearms and hunting books.”
 It was quickly evident that the concept of Sportsman’s Legacy had met a significant demand.
 “I’m extremely proud of what Sportsman’s Legacy has accomplished, and quite honestly staggered by the contributions this company is poised to make in the future.”